History Subject Leader: Mr Hakner

 Our teaching of History at Gade Valley is based upon the Gade Valley Principles of Teaching and Learning.
 This provides guidance for teachers to ensure that learning is effective.
 These include, challenging the pupils, maximising learning time, providing clear learning goals and ensuring the environment is stimulating and enhances pupils' learning.
 Throughout History lessons, these principles are adhered to and this means that pupils develop the core skills from the History curriculum.
 In addition, at the start of all History units teachers effectively use summative and formative assessments to inform their planning, for example, using 'I know, think and wonder' at the start of the unit to understand children's prior knowledge, as well as using the skills and knowledge progression grids to assess where they are with their learning.
 Teachers also use a range of resources in their teaching, such as the use of artefacts and the world wide web.

-Key Developments and Information for 2021/22
+Key Developments and Information for 2023/24

-Up to July 2023, the following measurable impact includes:
+Up to March 2024, the following measurable impact includes: